public-key-cryptography/public-key-editor/README.md

 	If any of these ciphers can be broken it will just get replaced.
 For example, if a cipher can be solved because it uses integers and a single equation, then it can be replaced by another cipher that uses matrices, polynomials, powers of a matrix (cube or tesseract), or fractional numbers instead of integers.
-Similarly, if a cipher can be broken because a matrix is diagonalizable or real and sym- metric, then it can be replaced by a non-diagonalizable, non-real or non-symmetric matrix.
+Similarly, if a cipher can be broken because a matrix is diagonalizable or real and symme- tric, then it can be replaced by a non-diagonalizable, non-real, or non-symmetric matrix.

-	The email text, file attachments, and file descriptions are each encoded in base-64, and then the encoded data are concatenated using newline chars (\n\n), encrypted, and re-encoded in base 64 to remove special characters from the encryption method such as newlines, carriage returns, and end of message or end of file chars.
-This expands the data to (4/3)^2 = 16/9 the size because base-64 en- coding maps 6 bits of data to 8-bit chars and two encodings are used to package the data.
-(The public key encryption method includes a base-64 encoding because it has to encode the cipherdata to attach the one-time public keys.)
-Other protocols may use one encoding but this would only reduce the expan- sion to 3/4 the size.
+	The email text, file attachments, and file descriptions are each encoded in base-64, and then the en- coded data are concatenated using newline chars (\n\n), encrypted, and re-encoded in base 64 to remove special characters from the encryption method such as newlines, carriage returns, and end of message or end of file chars.
+This expands the data to (4/3)^2 = 16/9 the size because base-64 encoding maps 6 bits of data to 8-bit chars and two encodings are used to package the data.
+(The public key encryp- tion method includes a base-64 encoding because it has to encode the cipherdata to attach the one-time public keys.)
+Other protocols may use one encoding but this would only reduce the expansion to 3/4 the size.

-	The text editor and email program were written to test the public key software and to show developers how to use and implement the public key ciphers in other programs, but anybody who knows how to	in- stall Java and run a java program (a java source code file or a java jar file) can use the program to send and receive encrypted emails.
+	The text editor and email program were written to test the public key software and to show developers how to use and implement the public key ciphers in other programs.
+The text editor was also used to write, test, and debug all the software except for the first few hundred lines which had to be written using a different text editor.
+Anybody who knows how to install Java and run a java program (either a java source code file or a java jar file) can use the program to do text editing or to send and re- ceive encrypted emails.

 	The sender and receiver have to be using the same ciphers and protocols because the software is not compatible with other encryption programs.
-Users also may have to upgrade their software, change their public keys, and re-encrypt their files or directories if the implementation of the ciphers or encryption protocols changes.
+Users also may have to upgrade their software, change their public keys, and re-encrypt their files or directories if the implementation of the ciphers or encryp- tion protocols changes.